ctrautma/RHEL_NIC_QUALIFICATION/README.md

     ...running for 5 minutes

- For this test to pass the following performance must meet the following specifications
+ For this test to be considered a pass by Red Hat the results must meet the following specifications

  - 64 Bytes PVP passthrough will achieve 10 Mpps at 0 loss for 10 minutes
  - 1500 Bytes PVP passthrough will achieve 1.6 Mpps at 0 loss for 10 minutes

- There is no donotfail option for the SR-IOV test script as it is a single test so pass or fail it will finish after the one test has completed.

  Result logs are placed into the following folder '/root/RHEL_NIC_QUAL_LOGS/<date_time>'